Don't Answer the Phone!: Production

 The film was shot in and around Los Angeles, California.

+Robert Hammer drew inspiration from a wave of murders by strangulation that occurred in 1978 in Los Angeles; the film working title was Hollywood Strangler.

 Censorship

 When first released on DVD by Rhino Entertainment in 2001, an edited for television print was used, which had been subject to heavy edits—over 9 minutes were edited from the film.
 The uncensored, theatrical release version was released by BCI Eclipse on DVD in October 2006.

 Soundtrack

 The score was composed by Byron Allred.

 Release

 Crown International Pictures released the film on February 29, 1980.
 By the end of that year the film had accrued US$ 1,750,000 in distributors' domestic (U.S. and Canada) rentals, making it the year's 105th biggest earner.

 The VHS was released in the United States on 28 February 1982 by Media Home Entertainment.
 The DVD was released in 2002 by Rhino Home Video and re-released by BCI Eclipse on 10 October 2006.

 The film was restored and released on DVD and Blu-ray by Vinegar Syndrome in January 2017.